Germany strikes green energy deals in UAE and Qatar | DW | 21.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Robert Habeck, former co-leader of the Green Party, now Germany's vice-chancellor and Economy Minister, is standing in the scorching heat in front of a huge field of solar panels near Abu Dhabi, the capital of the United Arab Emirates (UAE), on Monday.
-And he is thinking about the war in faraway Ukraine.
+Robert Habeck, former co-leader of the Green Party, now Germany's vice-chancellor and economic affairs and climate action minister, was standing in the scorching heat in front of a huge field of solar panels near Abu Dhabi, the capital of the United Arab Emirates, on Monday.
+And he was thinking about the war in faraway Ukraine.
 "It's not easy to put this together.
 It's the same for all of us who have come here from Germany," he said.
 "That one's thoughts are with the people who are dying right now while we're talking here."

 In the Emirates, this involves plans such as the purchase of green hydrogen.
 In other words, the kind of hydrogen that is produced by electricity from renewable energy sources and is intended to replace coal as an energy source in German industry at some point in the future.

-Bringing hydrogen, in liquid form and huge quantities, from the Emirates to Germany is a project that still "needs the solution of many technical problems in both countries," as Habeck admitted during a meeting with the Emirates' Environment Minister Mariam Al Mheiri.
+Bringing hydrogen, in liquid form and huge quantities, from the UAE to Germany is a project that still "needs the solution of many technical problems in both countries," Habeck said during a meeting with Emirates Environment Minister Mariam Al Mheiri.
 But he seems determined to take on the challenge.

-He admits openly that he does not yet know the region well and sees himself as a door-opener for German companies.
+Habeck has acknowledged that he does not yet know the Middle East well, but sees himself as a door opener for German companies.
 That has gone down well with German business representatives, such as Martina Merz, CEO of the industrial group ThyssenKrupp.
 "Mr. Habeck is doing a good job for Germany here," she told DW.
 "In my view, he sees himself in the talks as someone who wants to make connections, for the benefit of the green transformation and cooperation between countries."

-Habeck spoke with Qatar's Emir, Tamin bin Hamad Al Thani, as well as with the Ministers of Economy, Trade, and Foreign Affairs.
-The talk was about gas: A lot of gas that Germany urgently needs right now after the Russian invasion of Ukraine.
-The Emir and Habeck agreed on a long-term energy partnership.
+Habeck spoke to Qatari Trade Minister Sheikh Mohammed bin Hamad bin Kasim al-Abdullah Al Thani about a long-term energy partnership

-Robert Habeck spoke to Qatar's Trade Minister, Sheikh Mohammed bin Hamad bin Kasim al-Abdullah Al Thani about a long-term energy partnership
+Habeck spoke with Qatar's emir, Tamim bin Hamad Al Thani, as well as with the ministers of economy, trade and foreign affairs.
+The talk was about gas: a lot of gas that Germany urgently needs right now after the Russian invasion of Ukraine.
+The emir and Habeck agreed on a long-term energy partnership.

 Habeck's visit to Qatar and then to the UAE is primarily about building trust.
 The Qataris in particular have not felt particularly respected by Germany in recent times.
 Twice, for example, German President Frank-Walter Steinmeier canceled visits to the emirate, first because of the pandemic, and most recently because of the Ukraine war.